 - Dr Helen Surana, Associate Editor, BMJ Innovations

-- Professor Mike Trenell, Founder, Changing Health & Honorary Professor of Digital Medicine, Newcastle University
+- Professor Mike Trenell, Honorary Professor of Digital Medicine, Newcastle University

-- Dr Paul Welsh, Reader, Institute of Cardiovascular and Medical Sciences, University of Glasgow
+- Professor Paul Welsh, Professor of Molecular Epidemiology, University of Glasgow

 Find out more about each of the participants from the first, second, and third rounds of the FLIER programme.